dan-sprague/LongTails/README.md

 ![Long Tailed Lizard](./takydromus_sexlineatus.jpg)

 This is a scratch Julia implementation of the DESeq2 algorithm for differential expression analysis from RNAseq datasets.
-More generally, DESeq2 provides robust estimates of dispersion for Negative Binomial GLMs when there is a count dependence on average dispersion values.
+More generally, DESeq2 provides robust estimates of dispersion for Negative Binomial GLMs when there is a dispersion dependence on mean observed counts.
 This enables NB GLMs to be fit to noisy datasets where few replicates are available.

 This repository is a work in progress